Research themes

 Our themes explore how inflammation begins and its roles in development, health, and disease.
 We study both short-term (acute) and long-term (chronic) inflammation to understand their effects on the body.
 Using experimental medicine, we aim to translate our findings to benefit patients across a wide range of conditions, with impact on a global scale.

 This approach enhances the visibility and impact of our research while supporting career development and innovation.
-It also strengthens partnerships by aligning our goals with those of our academic, clinical, and industry collaborators.
-The IRR Chemistry Hub supports all three themes by developing nanosensors and other tools to track and manage inflammation and infection.
+It also strengthens partnerships by aligning our goals with those of our academic, clinical, patient groups and industry collaborators.

 Together, our themes drive meaningful progress from discovery to real-world application.